27 Items that People Forget to Bring for a Cruise

 It’s very annoying to forget, or even lose, reading glasses or sunglasses when on a cruise vacation.
 Make sure to bring an extra inexpensive pair just in case.

-27. A Bathing Suit
+27. A Bathing Suit and Cover Up

 Is anything worse than forgetting to pack a bathing suit to bring on a cruise?
-Sea days by the pool just won’t be as fun ๐
+Sea days by the pool just won’t be as fun!

-Make sure to bring a bathing suit and cover up in your cruise carry on bag or checked luggage.
+Make sure to bring a bathing suit and swimsuit cover up in your cruise carry on bag or checked luggage.

 Recommended: Swimsuit cover up (see price & color options on Amazon)